iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ### The UCT Selection Policy

 A key component of MCTS is the _Upper Confidence Bounds for Trees (UCT)_ algorithm, introduced by Kocsis and Szepesvári<d-cite key="kocsis2006bandit"></d-cite>.
 This algorithm applies the principle of _optimism in the face of uncertainty_ to balance between exploration (of not well-tested actions) and exploitation (of the best actions identified so far) while building the search tree.
-UCT extends the UCB1 algorithm, adapting it for decision-making within the tree during the selection phase<d-cite key="swiechowski2022mcts"></d-cite>.
+UCT extends the UCB1 algorithm, adapting it for decision-making within the tree during the selection phase.

 During the selection phase, the algorithm chooses actions based on the statistics of actions that have already been explored within the search tree.
 The action $a_{selection}$ to play in a given state $s$ is selected by maximizing the UCT score shown in brackets below: